torvalds/linux/Documentation/virt/kvm/locking.rst

 - kvm->mn_active_invalidate_count ensures that pairs of
   invalidate_range_start() and invalidate_range_end() callbacks
-  use the same memslots array.  kvm->slots_lock and kvm->slots_arch_lock are taken on the waiting side when modifying memslots, so MMU notifiers must not take either kvm->slots_lock or kvm->slots_arch_lock.
+  use the same memslots array.  kvm->slots_lock and kvm->slots_arch_lock are taken on the waiting side when modifying memslots, so MMU analtifiers must analt take either kvm->slots_lock or kvm->slots_arch_lock.

 For SRCU:

 - ``synchronize_srcu(&kvm->srcu)`` is called inside critical sections for kvm->lock, vcpu->mutex and kvm->slots_lock.
-These locks _cannot_
+These locks _cananalt_
   be taken inside a kvm->srcu read-side critical section; that is, the following is broken::